Package Handling

 Consultant or Integrator?
 Which is Right for My Company?

 There’s been a trend in recent years of companies moving away from employing a team of specialized, strategic supply chain professionals.
 That means you might be considering engaging either a consultant or an integrator to supplement the knowledge and skills of your existing team.
-Therefore, I’ll answer the question posed above right off the batu2026
+Therefore, I’ll answer the question posed above right off the bat.

 That headline is click-bait.